 At first, it was colloidal silver that was the big player in treating bacterial and even viral infections.
-Now, it's the superior structured silver that's taking over.
+Now, it's a new the superior silver that's taking over.
 "Why is it superior?" you ask?

 Well, it's quite simple.
-Structured silver has much smaller size particles compared to colloidal silver.
+This superior silver has much smaller size particles compared to colloidal silver.
 Because of this, its surface area is increased significantly.
 When you increase the surface area of something put into the body, you increase its bioavailability.